When might your child need braces?

 If you notice this issue, you may visit an orthodontist in NJ who can provide you with a diagnosis and determine what type of braces will work best for your child.
 They will straighten your child’s teeth, which will make the right ones match up with the others.
 This can help your child’s speech and resolve eating issues.

-An underbite is one of the most severe issues that your child can have with their bite.
+An underbite is one of the most severe issues that your child can have with their bite according to this professional dentist in Mathews VA.
 If they have an underbite, their lower teeth will protrude.
 In addition, they might have difficulty chewing properly or even get food caught between their teeth.

 If your child has thumb-sucking habits, it can be difficult for them to speak properly.
 In addition, it can cause them to lose their teeth prematurely, and the teeth that remain will be misaligned.